When you use a screen reader in Chrome, you can get descriptions of unlabelled images; for example, images that don’t have alt text.

 You can turn image descriptions on in Chrome settings or in a page that you're already on.

-Turn on image descriptions from Google on a page
+Turn on image descriptions from Google in the context menu

 You can turn on image descriptions for all pages or for just one specific page.